Can apply to: Journal articles, preprints

 Appropriate use cases: There are many, many reasons why scholars cite each others’ work, so it’s impossible to say that there is one way that citations should be interpreted.
 The closest one can get is to say that citations are a measure of influence amongst other scholars, and that influence can sometimes be negative (especially in the humanities).
 Citations to journal articles are generally better applied to the evaluation of STEM research, given the dearth of coverage of humanities, arts, and social sciences research in most citation databases.

 Limitations: One needs to read the context of a citation to understand its true meaning.
 Citation databases like Web of Science and Scopus have been recognized to have limited coverage of humanities, arts, and social sciences research as compared to the sciences, as well as limited coverage of local and specialized journals, especially those written in languages other than English.
 Moreover, differences in authorship norms between disciplines–some fields regularly have dozens of authors for a paper, where others tend to have single-author papers–mean that citations cannot always measure the full extent of an author’s contributions towards a work.
+Citations accrue at different rates across disciplines, depending on the publishing volume and other norms.
+For example, a paper in oncology may accrue 10 citations in the first year after publication, while a paper in philosophy may take several years to accrue as many citations.

 Transparency: Citations are only as transparent as the availability of the citing article or book allows them to be.
 One may not always be able to read citations in context, given the prevalence of subscription journals to which reviewers are not guaranteed access.
 Most databases that report citations report the full list of citing articles, at the very least, linking through to full-text articles where possible (even if only for subscribing institutions).